Kitware/candela/src/candela/README.md

 ### Table

-A candela table is an array of records of the form
+A candela table is an array of records of the form:

 ```json
 [